Michal4566/WeatherApp/README.md

 **WeartherApp** is an Android weather app built with Kotlin.
 It shows current weather, detailed conditions, and a 5-day forecast, with support for phone and tablet layouts.
 The app also stores preferences and cached data for better offline experience.
-The app integrates with **OpenWeatherMap API** via Retrofit.
+The app integrates with **OpenWeatherMap API** via **Retrofit**.

 ## Features
 - **Current weather** view (temperature, feels-like, min/max, pressure, description, icon)